transientlunatic/asimov/docs/source/pipelines-dev.rst

 All of the pipelines which ``asimov`` is designed to work with use some manner of configuration file to define their operation.
 Previously, creating these configuration files could be a tedious manual process, but ``asimov`` allows these files to be *templated*, combining various pieces of data and metadata from the production ledger with a template configuration file to produce the configuration which is then used to generate the DAG files which run the analysis.

+A complete reference for all variables and objects available inside a template can be found in the :ref:`template-reference`.

 Details of the metadata stored in the ledger can be found in the :ref:`documentation for the ledger format<ledger>`.